arvalis-cigale/stereo-training-course/README.txt

 For an offline installation on your own PC :

-Download the "03_stereo_imaging" project from the Jupyterhub (or Github) repo
+Download the project from the Jupyterhub ("03_stereo_imaging") or Github (stereo-training-course) repo

 Install Jupyter in in your global python environment : from a cmd shell, run :